-In our opinion, the financial statements present fairly, in all material respects, the financial position of St. Joseph's Health Care London as at March 31, 2017 and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of St. Joseph's Health Care London as at March 31, 2018 and the results of its financial performance and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.